Trumpet Vine - 5 Bare Root Plants

 Soil Condition: Well-drained to dry, average to poor, pH 6.1 to 7.8.

-Features: Drought tolerant, heat-loving, attracts hummingbirds, effective naturalized ground cover.
+Features: Drought tolerant, heat-loving, attracts hummingbirds and orioles, effective naturalized ground cover.

 Uses: Xeriscaping, trellises, naturalizing, erosion control, hummingbird gardens.